 Many sales organizations stray away from this definition when operationalizing their account plans.
 Even though many sales organizations invest in account planning methodologies and templates, they fail to operationalize the program so they can measure and sustain the planning program’s success.

-Long-term value requires coordination and collaboration between sales, marketing and all other relevant channels, yet often times, it takes a backseat to short-term objectives, resulting in a lack of coordinated plans for sustained retention and growth.
+Long-term value requires coordination and collaboration between sales, marketing, and all other relevant channels, yet, it takes a backseat to short-term objectives, resulting in a lack of coordinated plans for sustained retention and growth.

 High-performing companies leverage the following 8 strategic account planning components to be more effective.

-Organization alignment is one of the critical ingredients to a successful strategic account plan.
-You must have commitment to an account planning ecosystem with executive engagement and collaboration, cooperation and communication with marketing, channels, partners and other functional groups.
-Consistent, measurable business goals must be shared between functions to drive account acquisition, growth and retention.
+Organization alignment is one of the critical ingredients of a successful strategic account plan.
+You must have a commitment to an account planning ecosystem with executive engagement and collaboration, cooperation, and communication with marketing, channels, partners, and other functional groups.
+Consistent, measurable business goals must be shared between functions to drive account acquisition, growth, and retention.

 It’s critical to have a repeatable set of role-based methodologies, with multiple learning modalities and a change management process.

-Sales teams should leverage technology to enable the program to be part of the daily work flow of the rep and manger with highlighted metrics (i.e. value drivers, health indicators, and risk markers)
+Sales teams should leverage technology to enable the program to be part of the daily workflow of the rep and manager with highlighted metrics (i.e. value drivers, health indicators, and risk markers)